Folded-Structures-Lab/timber-as/docs/tutorial-2.md

 # Sections and Materials

-Python code for the following examples are available in the Github repository [example folder](https://github.com/Folded-Structures-Lab/timber-as/tree/main/examples/tutorial_2.py).
+Python code for the following examples are available in the Github repository [examples folder](https://github.com/Folded-Structures-Lab/timber-as/tree/main/examples/tutorial_2.py).

 ## Define a timber section
 *timberas* creates a structural section property using the *TimberSection* class in the *geometry* module.
 A TimberSection can be imported from a library of 'standard' Australian timber section sizes [(link here)](https://github.com/Folded-Structures-Lab/timber-as/blob/main/src/timberas/data/section_library.csv) using the below code.
 Section properties can be accessed as attributes of the created section.